Participating in the UK ETS

 UK ETS verifiers

-UK ETS-accredited verifiers are required to verify the annual emission reports of installations and aircraft operators, as well as the annual activity level reports of installations receiving free allocation, that are submitted to their regulator.
+UK ETS-accredited verifiers are required to verify the annual emission reports of installations, aircraft operators and maritime operators, as well as the annual activity level reports of installations receiving free allocation, that are submitted to their regulator.

-The Verification Regulation 2018 (as amended by the Order) requires verifiers to be a legal person or another legal entity that is carrying out verification activities for the purpose of UK ETS, and be accredited by the UK Accreditation Service (UKAS).
+The Verification Regulation 2018 (as amended by the Order), and, in relation to maritime operators, Schedule 2A of the Order, requires verifiers to be a legal person that is carrying out verification activities for the purpose of the UK ETS, and to be accredited by the UK Accreditation Service (UKAS).
+Accreditation is granted for specific scopes of verification activity and is detailed on the accreditation certificate.

 UKAS is also responsible for the supervision of verifiers in the UK and for maintaining a list of those verifiers.